FreakFrakFrok/Raspicam/README.md

 - Obtain your Raspicam Activation Key once you login for the first time.
 - Download Edatasoluciones folder from Github (https://github.com/FreakFrakFrok/Raspicam) and save it on a USB stick
 - Install Raspbian OS on your Raspberry Pi
-- Make sure your Raspberry Pi has an internet connection
+- After finishing the installation and turning on your raspberry, make sure you have your Internet connection already set
 - From a console window run the following script to enable your camera: "sudo raspi-config"
 - Go to interfacing options and make sure the camera option is enabled
 - From a console window install M4Box: "sudo apt-get install -y gpac"